IgorPKozielski/Krasnal-Frontend/README.md

-This is a frontend site for conference of physics students called KRASNAL.
+This is a frontend for site about conference of physics students called KRASNAL.
 Held in Wroclaw